The Territorial Dispute Over Dokdo

 were really practicing.

 There has also been the constant controversy over Japan´s refusal to acknowledge the full history of the sovereignty dispute over Dokdo (in addition to other issues) in history textbooks published for Japanese high schools.
 In April 2002, the Japanese Ministry of Culture and Science approved texts from the book publishing companies, Meiseisha and Jitkyosha, that question the Korean claim to Dokdo without even attempting to explain the Korean argument.
-Such refusals by Japanese officials to even consider the existence of Korean claims to the islets in histories written in Japan reflect the Japanese resistance to attaining closure with their Korean neighbors over the Dokdo island dispute.
-It also shows just how much Japanese attitudes have yet to mature on this issue.
+There is also scant nuance in the Korean views of the issue.

 Energy Resources and Exclusive Economic Zones